AssessmentsGERD, peptic ulcers, gastritis, and stomach cancer: Pathology review

 Diagnosis of chronic autoimmune gastritis includes endoscopic biopsy, but also detection of anti-parietal cell antibodies, anti-IF antibodies; and levels of serum gastrin and pepsinogen.

+On the other hand, Helicobacter pylori-associated chronic gastritis, also known as type B gastritis, is the most common type of gastritis.
 Usually, it affects the antrum but it can spread to the body of the stomach.

 Moreover. when the gastritis is mostly confined to the antrum, gastric acid levels are normal or elevated.